itmm/md-patcher/README.md

 }
 ```

+You see that it is a well structured C++ file and a great starting point for
+the program.
+I actually lied a bit and removed a lot of `#line` macros.
+These
+are inserted, so the compiler can refer to the position in the Markdown file
+instead of the generated source code.
+So you can stay in the Markdown file and
+fix warnings and errors directly there.

 ## The basic objects of `md-patcher`

-In this section I describe the classes that I use to store the current state of `md-patcher`.
+In this section I describe the classes that I use to store the current state of
+`md-patcher`.
 Basically that are `File`s that contain `Line`s.

-I define a `Line` to be a string that also contains the name of the file from which it was
+I define a `Line` to be a string that also contains the name of the file from
-extracted and the line number in that file.
-These original files are the Markdown files that
+which it was extracted and the line number in that file.
+These original files
-are parsed by `md-patcher`.
-The file name and line number are needed to sprinkle in `#line`
+are the Markdown files that are parsed by `md-patcher`.
+The file name and line
-macros in the generated sources.
-If an error occurs during compilation, the compiler will
+number are needed to sprinkle in `#line` macros in the generated sources.
-refer to the markdown file that contains the fragment in which the error occurred.

 I start with a test in `md-patcher.cpp`: